elemprod/lptask/README.md

 SCHED_TASK_DEF(my_task);
 ```
 A buffered task is defined with the `SCHED_TASK_BUFF_DEF()` macro.
 The size of
 the task's internal buffer is supplied as a parameter to the macro.
-This size
+The size
-is represents maximum data size that can be stored in the task buffer.
+parameter represents maximum data size that can be stored in the task buffer.

 ```c
 // Buffered Task Definition